 - Participating in a DePaul Prep initiative such as the Rincon Family Services Gift Drive

 - Signing up for service oppotunities via MobileServe, posted on Schoology and read in morning announcements

-Honors Cords: Students who complete a minimum number of service hours over their 4 years will be invited to submit a written reflection in order to receive honors cords for graduation.
-Hours that qualify a student for honors cords must be completed at Chicago area non-profit organizations, highlighting the Vincentian charism of serving those on the margins.
+St. Louise de Marillac Service Distinction: Students who complete a minimum number of service hours over their 4 years will be eligible to receive honors cords at graduation.
+Hours that qualify a student for honors cords must be completed at Chicago non-profit organizations, highlighting the Vincentian charism of serving those on the margins.

 The Vincentian Service Award is given each year to a graduating student who is recognized for an exceptional level of community service, both in hours and impact.
 This student instinctively responds to the central Vincentian question, “What must be done?” and takes action with joy and enthusiasm.
 This student recognizes that “it is not enough to do good, it must be done well,” taking ownership of the health and well-being of the people they serve.